adambard/learnxinyminutes-docs/powershell.html.markdown

  And tell us how many instances of each process we have running
  Tip: Chrome and svcHost are usually big numbers in this regard
 #>
-Get-Process | Foreach ProcessName | Group-Object
+Get-Process | Foreach-Object ProcessName | Group-Object

 <#
  Asynchronous functions exist in the form of jobs